A Time Clock That Works in the Bay

 What's the Best Time Clock Software for Auto Repair Shops?

-The best option isn't the one with the longest feature list.
-It's the one that fits the situation you're actually in.
+The best option isn't the one with the longest feature list; it's the one that fits the situation you're actually in.

-Start with one question: what hurts most at payroll right now?
+Start with one question: What hurts most at payroll right now?
 Many owners buy on features they might need someday and end up with a heavy tool the crew won't use.
 Focus on your current bottleneck instead.

 - Is your whole pay model flagged book time?
 You need the flat-rate split handled.
 Look at ACCTimeTracker.